 /‘ chars don’t get interpreted as path separators.

-#30 Updated by Lucas Di Pentima about 1 month ago
+#30 Updated by Lucas Di Pentima 4 months ago

 I've also tried pointing this branch to

 ce8i5-4zz18-uzsmr4zmgs1rkuz with a couple images in it (shared with you).
 It also failed (screenshot attached)

 #31 Updated by Daniel Kutyła 4 months ago